voxpupuli/puppet-hdm/REFERENCE.md

 ##### <a name="method"></a>`method`

-Data type: `Enum['docker', 'puppet-ruby']`
+Data type: `Enum['docker']`

 Select the installation method.
-Avalable methods: docker or puppet-ruby
+Avalable methods: docker
+The puppet-ruby implenentation is not yet working.
 When using puppet-ruby we install bundler gem into the puppet-agent ruby installation.